-Biloxi Faces Flooding As Hurricane Nate Makes Second Landfall In Mississippi
+Biloxi Faces Flooding As Nate Makes Second Landfall In Mississippi

 At 2:15 a.m. local time Sunday, the National Weather Service of Mobile measured water surges of 5.6 to 5.7 feet at locations near the city.

-The National Hurricane Center predicted that "Nate's center will continue to move inland over Mississippi and across the Deep South, Tennessee Valley, and central Appalachian Mountains through Monday."
+The National Hurricane Center predicted that "Nate's center will continue to move inland across the Deep South, Tennessee Valley, and central Appalachian Mountains through Monday."

-The agency said Nate will weaken and likely become a tropical storm later on Sunday.
+The agency said Nate will "quickly weaken as it moves farther inland" and "should degenerate into a remnant low late Monday."